-The foundation of Casio was laid in April 1946 by Tadao Kashio, an aspiring engineer who started his business in manufacturing an innovative ring that allowed a hands-free smoking experience.
+The foundation of Casio was laid in April 1946 by Tadao Kashio, an aspiring engineer who started his business by manufacturing an innovative ring that allowed a hands-free smoking experience.

-The early success enabled him to venture into different categories of household electronics, from calculators, musical instruments to cameras and, of course, watches.
+Their early success enabled him to venture into different categories of household electronics, from calculators, and musical instruments to cameras and, of course, watches.

 Casio never shies away from making bold additions to the products, including ground-breaking features such as thermometers, altimeters, barometers, compasses, and world maps.

 That is not to mention the internal receivers present in each and every Casio watch, synchronizing the operation with the GPS and radio towers all around the world.